ktoso/janbanery/README.md

 IDEA plugin as well as the Android version of the app.

-If you have any comments, feel free to open issues or contact me <a href="mailto:konrad.malawski@java.pl>via email</a>.
+If you have any comments, feel free to open issues or contact me <a href="mailto:konrad.malawski@java.pl">via email</a>.

 Get started
 ===========